 What if we imagined our body/mind/spirits as marvellously balanced ecosystems of trillions of cells, all working together for the benefit of the whole?
 How then might we work to maintain and/or regain the dynamic balance of these systems when, for example, the earth gets too soggy or muddy, summer heat dries up the the rivers and streams, or a pathogenic invasion interrupts the healthy functioning of the airways?

-We strive, through our practice, to find these imbalances or obstructions and help you regain your natural and fundamental inclination towards health and wellness.
+At Bowen Island Acupuncture & TCM, I strive, through my practice, to find these imbalances or obstructions and help you regain your natural and fundamental inclination towards health and wellness.

-Our extensive training and experience in Traditional Chinese Medicine provide us with a sophisticated healthcare model which has been modified and honed over thousands of years to become a valuable complement to our modern western healthcare model.
+My extensive training and experience in Traditional Chinese Medicine provides me with a sophisticated healthcare model which has been modified and honed over thousands of years to become a valuable complement to our modern western healthcare model.
 It offers us a unique way of looking at health and illness, and complementary and/or alternative options for treatment.

-Because our practice is committed to serving the needs of our community, we treat a wide range of conditions, from recovery from injury and surgery to chronic pain, and from common cold to chronic degenerative disease.
+Because my practice is committed to serving the needs of my community, I treat a wide range of conditions, from recovery from injury and surgery to chronic pain, and from common cold to chronic degenerative disease.

 Traditional Chinese Medicine is deeply rooted in a blend of Chinese philosophy and the development of the culture and medicinal needs of the population over many thousands of years.
 The practice today is a contemporary science and art which has emerged from these roots and the empirical results of thousands of years of modification and development of techniques and medicinal substances which have proven over time to be useful and effective for modern life.